signumsoftware/framework/Signum.Entities/Mixin.md

 PropertyRoute.Construct((UserEntity a) => a.Mixin<UserEmployeeMixin>().Employee)
 ```

-That means that other parts of the framework that are based on `PropertyRoute` also support mixins, like `OverrideAttributes` or property authorization.
+That means that other parts of the framework that are based on `PropertyRoute` also support mixins, like `FieldAttributes` or property authorization.

 ## User interface support